 Such sums offer merchants and tourist attractions a huge opportunity to exploit this increased spending.
 2,806 Chinese tourists who participated in the survey, 93% said they would probably increase their spending if mobile payment was accepted more widely.

-The Chinese e-commerce giant and the Swiss duty-free retail juggernaut will set up a joint venture in China to shake up China’s huge, fast-growing duty-free airport shopping market.
+The Chinese e-commerce giant Alibaba and the Swiss duty-free retail juggernaut will set up a joint venture in China to shake up China’s huge, fast-growing duty-free airport shopping market.

 From the perspective of the Chinese duty-free market, CDFG (China Duty-Free Group) is still the Chinese duty-free leader in the market.
 It has won the bids for Hong Kong Airport, Capital Airport, Guangzhou Baiyun Airport, Macau Airport, Shanghai Airport Duty-Free, and other Chinese duty-free shops.
 The company owns more than 80% of the total Chinese duty-free market.

 In the first half of 2020, CDFG’s revenues reached 19.309 billion yuan and realized a net profit of 931 million yuan.
 From the performance of CDFG in the first half of the year, it has already surpassed Dufry to rank first as the global duty-free retailer.
-Partnership with Alibaba could help Dufry increase its presence in the fast-growing Chinese travel retail market.
+A partnership with Alibaba could help Dufry increase its presence in the fast-growing Chinese travel retail market.

 How to apply for the establishment of duty-free shops in China?

 Any independent legal person can apply for the establishment of duty-free shops.
-Businesses should have the sale place and supervised warehouse for Duty-free goods that meet the supervision requirements of the Customs.
+Businesses should have a sale place and supervised warehouse for Duty-free goods that meet the supervision requirements of the Customs.
 To operate a duty-free shop, you must first obtain the qualification, that is, the relevant license.
 It is difficult to apply for the qualification of a duty-free shop and has to be submitted to multiple departments for approval.

 A certain business scale is a must, and in the case of applying for the port duty-free shop, the annual entry and exit person-time of the port should be more than 50,000.
 All activities of the duty-free shops must conform to the supervision requirements of the Customs.

-For the application, the business operator should submit a written application (no specified format available currently) and materials to prove the compliance with the relevant qualifications to the General Administration of Customs; After gaining the approval from the Customs, the business operator applies to the customs for acceptance and completion of relevant recordation formalities.
+For the application, the business operator should submit a written application (no specified format available currently) and materials to prove compliance with the relevant qualifications to the General Administration of Customs; After gaining approval from the Customs, the business operator applies to the customs for acceptance and completion of relevant recordation formalities.